-It’s been two years since I brought home a pet mini pig.
+It’s been 3.5 years since I brought home a pet mini pig.
 I’ve raised pigs in 4-H as a kid and never had them in the house.
 When I brought home my first 10-week old pet mini pig, I was in for quite a ride.
 A fun and frustrating ride for sure.

 If you are frustrated with your mini pig right now, check out this post.

 After trial and error of what we really needed and didn’t need I am here to share with you a list of things, you need when you bring your new mini pig home for the first time.

 We rescued two more pigs making our pig family at 3!

 Probably obvious yes, but you need to start with a bowl that the pig will not tip over.
 If you are frugal you may want to get a large bowl right away, to begin with.
 I started with the cute little puppy bowl that lasted four months.
 If you are into changing the bowl a few times a day stick with it.

 Otherwise, go for the bigger bowl and save your self the headache and extra cost.